verachell/Steampunk-Soap-Opera-NaNoGenMo-2021/README.md

 ### Limitations
 - The word groups used in this project did not necessarily have the same parts of speech, so sentences may not make a lot of sense.

-- Although I have tried to minimize how much templating I was doing in this project, some level of it was necessary.
+- Although I have tried to minimize how much templating I was doing in this project, some level of it was necessary, particularly when removing or adding a character, and at the end.

 ### Credits
 #### Dialogue